 There are several natural herbal treatments out there that are used as aids to help cure erectile dysfunction.
-Some of these just offer a placebo, as just the thought of taking a pill helps some young men to increase in confidence and regain a good erection.
+Some of these just offer a placebo, as just the thought of taking a pill helps some young men to increase confidence and regain a good erection.
 Other herbal remedies contain acetildenefil, a molecule very similar to sildenafil which is Viagra’s active ingredient.

 Both, sildenafil and acetildenefil work to increase the flow of blood into the penis by dilating blood vessels.
 In the past some herbal remedies have even contained Viagra as an unmentioned ingredient – for legal reasons, these disappear from the market rapidly when discovered.